Mackenzie Weygandt Mathis: Career and research

 Mathis’ research on sensorimotor control and learning focuses on how animals adapt their movements in response to changing conditions by building and updating internal models that predict the outcomes of actions.
 Her lab investigates how the nervous system generates and refines these predictions, and how error signals guide adaptation when predictions fail.
 Using large-scale neural recordings in mice combined with naturalistic, skilled behavioral tasks, she examines the neural dynamics that link movement, posture, and proprioceptive feedback.
 A central theme of her work is disentangling the distinct roles of sensory and motor brain areas in encoding proprioception, muscle states, and kinematics during learning and motor adaptation.

-Mathis is dedicated to the concept of open science and as such, the novel deep learning tools she designed are open access such that researchers worldwide have access to the code in order to use this tool to analyze animal behaviors and joint neural-behavioral data in an unbiased and precise way to inform a better understanding of how neural activity drives specific behaviors.
-Moreover, she developed the DeepLabCut AI Residency Program that hosts workshops and residents in her lab that come from underrepresented minors in computer science.
+Mathis is focused on the concept of open science and as such, the deep learning tools she designed are open access such that researchers worldwide have access to the code in order to use this tool to analyze animal behaviors and joint neural-behavioral data in an unbiased way to inform a better understanding of how neural activity drives specific behaviors.
+Moreover, she developed the DeepLabCut AI Residency Program that hosts workshops and residents in her lab that come from underrepresented groups in computer science.

-As of August 2020, Mathis moved to the Swiss Federal Institute of Technology, Lausanne, working within the Brain Mind Institute as a tenure-track Professor.
+As of August 2020, Mathis moved to the Swiss Federal Institute of Technology, Lausanne, working within the Brain Mind Institute as a tenure-track Professor, and was tenured in 2026.
 The lab is hosted at the Campus Biotech in Geneva, Switzerland, where Mathis holds the Bertarelli Foundation Chair of Integrative Neuroscience.
 Her work has been featured in Nature, Bloomberg Business Week, and The Atlantic.